fkaltman/scoreboard-for-everyone/README.md

 # ⚽ Scoreboard For Any Team

+A simple, modern, and customizable digital scoreboard for your pocket.
-This simple modern, customizable scoreboard application was built with React and TypeScript for the Jersey City Soccer Association girls league, but anyone can use it.
+This application was built with React and TypeScript for the Jersey City Soccer Association girls league, but anyone can use it.

 **[scores.surge.sh](https://scores.surge.sh)**